DerekW00/DerekW00/README.md

 I graduated from UC Berkeley in 2023, where I triple majored in Computer Science, Data Science, and Economics.

-I will be attending the Computer Science M.S. program at New York University in Fall 2025

 ---
 ### About me